ISO 50001 vs LEED

 Key Components

-- Seven core categories: Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, Indoor Environmental Quality, Innovation, and Regional Priority.
+- Core categories include Location and Transportation, Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, Indoor Environmental Quality, Innovation, and Regional Priority.

 - Up to 110 points total, with prerequisites (mandatory, no points) and elective credits.